CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

 let $book := fn:json-to-xml($json)
 return $book
 ```
 Our next step is to join these two sources of information together.
-Let's write a query that converts our CSV of book data to XML, collects all the ISBNs, queries the Open Library for the subject information, and adds that information back to the XML document .
+Let's write a query that converts our CSV of book data to XML, collects all the ISBNs, queries the Open Library for the subject information, and adds that information back to the XML document.
 Whew!
 Sounds complicated, right?
 Let's give it a shot!

 We start by modifying our initial expression to get and convert the CSV of book data.
 But this time we won't return the data.
 Instead, we'll pass the ISBNs into a function that queries the Open Library for more information.

 Let's proceed step-by-step.
 We will build a function first that takes an ISBN and returns `<subject>` elements with the respective subjects as child text nodes.

 ```xquery
 declare function local:get-subjects-by-isbn($isbn as xs:string) as element()* {
   let $url := "http://openlibrary.org/api/volumes/brief/isbn/" || $isbn || ".json"